Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Evaluation

-As both \emph{IDEA} and \emph{ExampleStack} produce ranked lists of candidate substitutions, we only considered their top-ranked recommendation as the final answer to ensure a fair and consistent comparison across all evaluated approaches.
+As \emph{IDEA}, \emph{ExampleStack}, and \emph{CoEdPilot} produce ranked lists of candidate substitutions, we only considered their top-ranked recommendation as the final answer to ensure a fair and consistent comparison across all evaluated approaches.
+For \emph{CoEdPilot}, we also equipped it with our Locator module to maximize its performance.

+Due to the deprecation of the \emph{code-davinci-002} model, which was originally used in the zero-shot implementation of \emph{GrACE}, we sought a suitable replacement.
+OpenAI officially discontinued support for the Codex API, including \emph{code-davinci-002}, on March 23, 2023, and recommended transitioning to more advanced models.
+To this end, we opted to use a more advanced model, \emph{GPT-4o}, for our implementation of \emph{GrACE}.